johnwargo/pi-remind/readme.md

 - `setup.py`
 - `start_remind.sh`

-Before you can use the project's software, you have to setup an account with Google in order to be able to execute the Google Calendar APIs used in this project.
+Before you can use the project's software, you have to setup an account with Google so the app can consume the Google Calendar APIs used in this project.
 To setup your account, read the [Google Calendar API Python Quickstart](https://developers.google.com/google-apps/calendar/quickstart/python).

 Download your Google Calendar API application's `client_secret.json` file in the project folder.
 Be sure to name the downloaded file using that file name.
 You'll need it to authorize the app to access your Google Calendar and that file name is hard coded into the Python app.